 The benefits of having a hidden life with the Lord

 We certainly need to fellowship with other believers.
 But if we’re nourished only by what we get from others in the public realm, such as at church meetings, our growth will be limited.
 Having a private, hidden life with the Lord causes our roots in Him to develop and allows Him to nourish us personally.

-Having strong roots in the Lord also anchors us in Him.
-This enables us to stand firm despite the winds of trouble blowing around us.
+A healthy spiritual root system also anchors us in the Lord.
+Trees with deep roots are not easily blown over when a strong wind comes.
+In the same way, if our roots in the Lord are deep, we can stand firm despite the winds of trouble blowing around us.
 Then we can draw on Him as our rich supply in every situation, no matter how difficult.
-These roots can only be developed in our private time with the Lord.

 And by maintaining our private fellowship with the Lord, we’ll spontaneously live a life that pleases Him.
-If we spend time absorbing His riches, we’ll be able to help other believers.
-We can share the Christ we’ve enjoyed and personally experienced.
+If we spend time absorbing His riches, we’ll be able to help other believers by sharing with them the Christ we’ve enjoyed and personally experienced.